trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/error_messages.rst

 Looking at the error output it seems to be a problem with aggregates.
 However, in the XML file no special aggregation factory has been declared.
 The only factory which has been introduced was a tentative prolongation factory for generating unsmoothed transfer operators.
 Therefore, one should start digging into the details of the **TentativePFactory** to find out that the unsmoothed transfer operator factory is responsible both for creating the unsmoothed prolongator and the coarse level null space information.
 When looking at the screen output one should find that the last called/generated factory is a **NullspaceFactory** which can also be a hint that the problem is the null space.

 When looking at the XML file one can see that the **myTentativePFact** factory has been registered to be responsible for generating  the prolongator :math:`P`, but the generating factory for the variable **Nullspace** is not declared.
-Muelu tries to generate the default null space, but since it does not know about **myTentativePFact** to be a **TentativePFactory** which would already produce the needed information the calling ordering of the dependent factories (e.g., aggregation) gets mixed up.
+MueLu tries to generate the default null space, but since it does not know about **myTentativePFact** to be a **TentativePFactory** which would already produce the needed information the calling ordering of the dependent factories (e.g., aggregation) gets mixed up.

 Note that the **TentativePFactory** is special.
 If you declare an explicit instance of the **TentativePFactory** you always have to register it for generating the **Nullspace** variable, too.
 Only in very special cases this would not be necessary.